cubiclesoft/ultimate-web-scraper/docs/http.md

 HTTPS support requires PHP to have been compiled and enabled with SSL protocol wrapper support via OpenSSL.

-The $options array can contain:
+The $options array accepts these options:

 * timeout - A boolean of false or a numeric value containing the maximum amount of time, in seconds, to take for all operations.
 * protocol - A string containing the preferred low-level protocol.
-May be "ssl", "tls", or "tcp".
+May be any supported protocol that the PHP stream_get_transports() function supports (e.g. "ssl", "tls", "tlsv1.2", "tcp").
 * connecttimeout - An integer containing the amount of time to wait for the connection to the host to succeed in seconds (Default is 10).
 * sslopts - An array of valid SSL context options key-value pairs to use when connection to a SSL-enabled host.
 Also supports "auto_cainfo", "auto_cn_match", and "auto_sni" options to define several context options automatically.
 * proxyurl - A string containing the URL of a web proxy to pass the request through.
 * proxyprotocol - A string containing the preferred low-level protocol for the proxy.
-May be "ssl", "tls", or "tcp".
+May be any supported protocol that the PHP stream_get_transports() function supports (e.g. "ssl", "tls", "tlsv1.2", "tcp").
 * proxyconnect - A boolean that specifies that the request through the proxy should attempt to tunnel the request via HTTP CONNECT.
 * proxyconnecttimeout - An integer containing the amount of time to wait for the connection to the proxy to succeed in seconds (Default is 10).
 * proxysslopts - An array of valid SSL context options key-value pairs to use when connection to a SSL-enabled proxy.
 Also supports "auto_cainfo", "auto_cn_match", and "auto_sni" options to define several context options automatically.